Martin-Alexander/activerecord-temporal/README.md

 Many Rails applications use a patchwork of approaches:

 - **Soft deletes** with a `deleted_at` column, but updates that still permanently overwrite data.
-- **Ad-hoc snapshot tables** that lack a unified structure, must each be maintained differently, and require custom handling to associate with other models.
 - **Audit gems or JSON columns** that serialize changes.
 Their data doesn't evolve with schema changes and cannot be easily integrated into Active Record queries, scopes, and associations.
 - **Event systems** that are used to fill gaps in the data model and gradually take on responsibilities that are implementation details with no business relevance.